sphinx-doc/sphinx/Doc-3k/library/shlex.rst

    was introduced in Python 2.3, and defines the operational mode.
 When *posix* is not true (default), the :class:`shlex` instance will operate in compatibility mode.
 When operating in POSIX mode, :class:`shlex` will try to be as close as possible to the POSIX shell parsing rules.
-See section :ref:`shlex-objects`.

 .. seealso::